viera97/fastchat-mcp/doc/CLEANUP_IMPLEMENTATION.md

 # Cleanup Implementation Changes - English Documentation

 ## Overview
 This document describes all the changes made to implement proper resource cleanup functionality in the fastchat-mcp project.
-The implementation ensures that all MCP server connections (HTTP/WebSocket and stdio/subprocess) are properly closed to prevent memory leaks and resource exhaustion.
+The implementation ensures that all MCP server connections (HTTP/WebSocket and stdio/subprocess) and LLM resources are properly closed to prevent memory leaks and resource exhaustion.

 ## Summary of Changes